Deluge Fountain: History

-The fountain is outcome result of a competition issued in 1897 by the National Commission for the Promotion of Fine Arts (Landes für Kunst Kommission Förderung der Künste Bildende) in Poznań, which theme was water sculptures in Bydgoszcz.
+The fountain is the result of a competition issued in 1897 by the National Commission for the Promotion of Fine Arts (Landes für Kunst Kommission Förderung der Künste Bildende) in Poznań, which theme was water sculptures in Bydgoszcz.

-The competition, received 44 works, and rewarded a Berlin artist, Ferdinand Lepcke (1866–1909).
+The competition received 44 entries and rewarded a Berlin artist, Ferdinand Lepcke (1866–1909).

 The construction lasted 6 years.
-It has been built downtown Bydgoszcz in the Regency Garden (now Park Casimir the Great), separated from the main street by St Peter and St Paul church.
+It was built in downtown Bydgoszcz in the Regency Garden (now Park Casimir the Great), separated from the main street by St Peter and St Paul church.
 The unveiling ceremony took place at 1100 on 23 July 1904, the water system to the fountain being completed later in 1908.
 The event brought together representatives from Berlin and Poznań and many city residents.
-In 1908, Ferdinand Lepcke also realized an emblematic statue, the "Archer", which stood on the Theatre Square in Bydgoszcz; it is still today the most popular symbol of the city on the Brda and Vistula rivers.
+In 1908, Ferdinand Lepcke also realized an emblematic statue, The Archer, which stood on the Theatre Square in Bydgoszcz; it is still today the most popular symbol of the city on the Brda and Vistula rivers.
 The cost of the entire project, according to various sources, ranged between 110 and 200 thousand German Mark.

-The fountain "The Deluge", with its biblical message, captured perfectly the dramatic stage of the events and aroused admiration.
-Located among the greenery of the park, it was the object of frequent visits during the traditional walk and quickly became a regular feature of the urban landscape.
-It became the hallmark of Bydgoszcz.
-"The Deluge" was dismantled on 7 January 1943, when occupying forces decided so, in order to melt down the 8870 of kg metal for war purposes.
-After World War II only remained the pool, in which the statue was replaced by four stone fish bubbling water, realized by Józef Makowski.